-Postgraduate Diploma in Design of Bars and Restaurants, degree awarded by Pompeu Fabra University (UPF) and Elisava.
+Postgraduate in Design of Bars and Restaurants

 The interior design of restaurants is not an easy speciality.
 For its special features, based on the close relationship between production and consumption aiming to achieve the well-being of the consumer and the perception of a unique experience, the restaurant business requires a specific training, and it justifies this teaching proposal.

-The Postgraduate Diploma in Design of Bars and Restaurant is a specialized course aimed to teach interior design professionals in relation with gastronomy, and it deals with the special casuistry of this dynamic and booming sector.
+The Postgraduate in Design of Bars and Restaurants is a specialized course aimed to teach interior design professionals in relation with gastronomy, and it deals with the special casuistry of this dynamic and booming sector.
 It trains people to provide answers and to make proposals to different clients, betting on a tangible and intangible plus to business expectation, from students’ solid knowledge about this sector.

 This subspecialisation of interior design is a new teaching proposal, and it is motivated by the real situation of the interior design sector, which is becoming more and more diversified and exigent.

-This course innovates the current teaching dynamics, and adds disciplinary didactics in design, given that the project maker is generally involved in solving the needs of both promoter client, and, possibly (sometimes simultaneously), the local’s chef or barman.
+This Postgraduate course innovates the current teaching dynamics, and adds disciplinary didactics in design, given that the project maker is generally involved in solving the needs of both promoter client, and, possibly (sometimes simultaneously), the local’s chef or barman.
 It is then necessary to have a capacity which includes the perspective of the hostelry sector, a sector that will functionally command the premises.